MSc Orthopaedic Research Methods and Evidence-Based MedicineFind a programme

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Students participating in this programme will already be enrolled in higher surgical training, with the expectation that they will complete their training within orthopaedic surgery and combine this with an academic surgical practice.
+Students participating in this programme will already be enrolled in core or higher surgical training, with the expectation that they will complete their training within orthopaedic surgery and combine this with an academic surgical practice.